anontechnology/documentation/docs/libraries.md

 ### Deleting Tags from the Vault

 To delete a tag, specify the tag to be removed.
 A boolean denoting the status of the operation will be returned.
-This will remove the tag from all attributes, attribute definitions, and users that are currently tagged with it.
+This will remove the tag from all attributes, attribute definitions, and data subjects that are currently tagged with it.

 === "Java"